The Certified Information Professional (CIP) vs the Information Governance Professional (IGP)

 ARMA has a 30-question IGP practice exam available on its website.
 It also offers a self-paced online 12-hour Essentials of Information Governance course and will be introducing a certification prep course in early 2020.

-AIIM offers a 100-question CIP practice exam that mimics the exam weighting and timing as well as a 13-hour or 3.5-day Foundations of Intelligent Information Management course that serves as a primer for the CIP exam.
+AIIM offers a 100-question CIP practice exam that mimics the exam weighting and timing as well as a library of on-demand training courses, all available in an affordable subscription called AIIM+, that cover the body of knowledge that makes up the CIP exam.

 4. Exam Experience

 Both the CIP and the IGP are available year-round.
 The IGP is offered worldwide through the Pearson VUE testing network.
 However, once candidates have been notified that they are eligible to take the exam, they only have 12 months to schedule and complete the exam.
 Failure to do so will require candidates to reapply and pay the full application fee.

 The CIP is available worldwide through the Kryterion testing network, and can be taken at a test center or using Kryterion’s online proctoring process.

 Both exams are closed-book; candidates cannot use any outside materials.

 ARMA offers IGPs a digital badge through Credly/Acclaim.
 AIIM offers CIPs a digital badge through Accredible.